YanivHaliwa/Linux-Stuff/readme.md

 - **johnz**: A Bash script for cracking ZIP file passwords using John the Ripper.
 - **mvenom**: A Python script for generating payloads using Metasploit's msfvenom.
 - **nmapy**: A Python script for automating Nmap scans with initial and detailed scanning phases.
-- **port**: A Bash script for checking and managing processes using a specific port.
 - **portf**: A Python script for port scanning and service detection.
 - **soclisten**: A Python script to set up a listening socket using socat.
 - **socremote**: A Python script to establish a remote connection using socat.